This section of the Virtual Museum now includes two sets of walks:

 The brickwork of number 104 is a good example of Flemish bond (alternate courses of stretcher/ header/ stretcher bricks).
 There are some bricks on its front wall which are dated, perhaps by the original bricklayer.
 One is under the left ground-floor window [E+S 1783], and another to the left of the window [17 W+S 8?].

-Next door (number 103) is built almost entirely of blue headers only, known
+Next door (number 103) is built almost entirely of blue headers only, known as header bond.

 Number 100 has its present day front door within the bricked-up arch of a former carriage entrance.
 Earlier this century this property was Macklin's dairy.

-Until the early 19th century, a pond stood in the main street at this point, between 96/97 and 36/37 opposite.
+Until the early 19th century, the town pond stood in the main street at this point, between 96/97 and 36/37 opposite.
 The pond was used as a source of water in the event of house fires at the top of the town.
 At one time it was surrounded by rails, and lime trees were planted in 1718, but as they failed to thrive, they were replaced by firs.
 The pond was eventually filled in during 1805.

 It would be easy to walk past numbers 86/85 without realising their historical importance.
 The white-washed pebble-dash frontage of this pair of cottages completely conceals the remains of a two-bay cruck framed timber house of medieval origin, which has been dendro-dated to 1449, 50 years after John of Gaunt died.
 This building is quite possibly the oldest remaining building in the town.
 The crucks, and various other parts of the structural timber, are left exposed in certain parts internally.